Showing posts with label Genealogy Research. Show all posts

 When I first became interested in genealogy, I asked my older family members about our heritage.
 Members of my maternal family line provided a good source of information.
 My father raised as an only child with no living siblings was dead for years prior to my interest in genealogy.
 My paternal ancestry source consisted of meager reminiscences of my mother and my adolescent memory.
 I soon realized that only 2 generations earlier consisted of nuclear families which had many children.
 I wanted to go back and beyond slavery.
 I wanted to know if I had native American and European ancestry which is a prevalent perception in my family.

 In my early attempts at genealogy research, one of the first documents I looked at was the publicly available United States federal census records.
 At that time, only the 1920 census was the most recent census available.
 My first goal was to identify individual families’ parents and children.
-I have tried to research not only a my direct lineage but associated family members.
+I have tried to research not only my direct lineage but associated family members.
 I reviewed the census from the known to the unknown or reverse chronological order.
 The federal 1870 and earlier census records did not identify family relationships.
 The grouping of individuals however suggested probable familiar relationships.
-It was in the 1880 federal census, the head of the family was identified and relationships to the head was enumerated.
-The head of the household was in most cases was identified as a man.
+It was in the 1880 federal census, that the head of the family was identified and relationships to the head were enumerated.
+The head of the household was in most cases identified as a man.

-The possibly answers could be:
+The possible answers could be:

 • A mother may have given birth to a child who was not identified with the present family in the census